knative/ux/user-research/contributor-research/Key-Findings.md

  - ### Onboarding Difficulties
  	 - **Complexity of Tools:** Many contributors struggle with understanding and using Docker and Kubernetes.
 One noted, *"Understanding how Docker works and why Docker is necessary.
 And also what Kubernetes is, I think those would be really helpful when someone's trying to set it up and start contributing."*
 	 - **Lack of Clear Starting Points**: Many contributors find it difficult to know where to begin.
 One mentioned, *"When I first assigned myself to a ticket, I just didn't have any idea about how to proceed with it."*
-	- **Specific Documentation**: Some of the existing documentation is not very detailed and some contributors specifically pointed out the absence of clear setup instructions for Mac M1 and WSL.
+	- **Specific Documentation**: Some existing documentation is not very detailed, and some contributors specifically pointed out the absence of clear setup instructions for Mac M1 and WSL.
 Also, some expressed a strong need for more comprehensive resources, such as tutorials and clearer documentation, to assist them in navigating the project setup process and becoming familiar with its various components and workflows.
 	- **Intimidation**: The sheer size and complexity of the codebase can be intimidating.
 One contributor stated, *"Knative is like a super huge project...
 So I was really overwhelmed at the beginning when I started contributing."*
 	-   **Assumed Background Knowledge**: Onboarding materials often assume a high level of prior technological knowledge.
 As one maintainer pointed out, *"It assumes that you have a lot of background in technology."*
 	-   **Difficulty Finding Information**: Contributors struggle to find relevant information, especially regarding specific repositories and topics.
 One said, *"Narrowing down which part should I focus on... is the most difficult part."*